KernFerm/VS-Code-Installer/README.md

 ## Features

 - Downloads and installs Visual Studio Code
+- Will open `VSC` and continue to install the extensions for visual studio code
-- Adds VS Code to the user PATH
+- Adds VS Code to the `user PATH`
 - Installs a list of predefined VS Code extensions
 - Logs the installation process